santosfamilyfoundation/SantosCloud/app/CLEAN.md

 # To clean the database

-*Note: the server must be running for the Project Creation and Object Tracking steps!*
+*Note: the server must be running for the Project Creation and Object Tracking steps!
+Start the server now by running `python app/app.py` from the SantosCloud folder on the server.*

 ## Project Creation